 About me

 I am lead professor of SCOPE lab which focuses on improving techniques to show the correctness of all program executions.
 You can explore our projects and see the types of things SCOPE lab gets up too.
-We are hiring!
-See lab website for details.

 I obtained my PhD in the Software Verification, Validation and Testing (SVVAT) group at the University of Texas at Austin (hook’em) in 2017.
 My adviser is Sarfraz Khurshid.
 I obtained my M.S. degree in software engineering at UT Austin in 2014 and my B.S. degree in software engineering from The University of Texas at Dallas in 2012 (whoosh).
 My PhD dissertation can be found here.